Fundraising with “Noho Hewa” for a new documentary called “Why The Mountain”

 I’ve also attached PDFs of a 5-part series I wrote A DECADE AGO.
 Like “Noho Hewa,” the article is fresh– it reads like it was written recently.
 The relevance of these things is due to the fact that nothing has changed in a good way for Hawaiians.
 In countless ways, things have only become worse.
 Hawaii is being swallowed up, and in some very important, visible and trackable ways, Hawaiian resistance has diminished.
 And that’s in the wake of 40 years of education and over a decade of a very public discourse about our rights to independence.

-If the DOI, the formal representative of President Obama, is able to have its dog and pony show, […]
+If the DOI, the formal representative of President Obama, is able to have its dog and pony show, able to get away with making Hawaiians believe they are being heard, when really they are being herded, then the selling off of our Crown and Government lands, aka the […]

 2022-06-10T12:50:59-10:00June 23rd, 2014|Updates|